overlookmotel/sequelize-hierarchy/README.md

 	// ] }
 });

-// get all the ancestors (i.e. parent and parent's parent and so on) folder.find({
+// Get all the ancestors (i.e. parent and parent's parent and so on) folder.find({
 	where: { name: 'abc' },
 	include: [ { model: folder, as: 'ancestors' } ],